chmouel/tekton-asa-code/README.md

 - Have the run and the pipeline in the same file making sure the pipeline is before the run.

+- Embed your run as `pipelineSpec`

+- Specify the ordering in the `.tekton/tekton.yaml` files section

+## Configuration (tekton.yaml)

+if tekton-asa-code fine a file called `tekton.yaml` in your `.tekton` root directory it will optionally parse it to do extra stuff.

-- In your `.tekton/tekton.yaml` you can add a files sections which lists the ordering of the files :
+- If you add a section called files you can specify the ordering of how the file will be applied :

 ```yaml
 files: